techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 **Note:** when calling exec, don't forget `--`.
 You don't need to escape or join command arguments passed to exec really, `kubectl` will simply send everything after `--` as is.

-### Part 2 Deployments and Replicasets
+### Part 2 Deployments and ReplicaSets

 So k8s created 2 Pods for us and that's it?
 Not really, it's a bit more advanced system and it really thought through the deployment lifecycle.
-K8s created a deployment with replicaset of 2 pods:
+K8s created a deployment with ReplicaSet of 2 pods:

 ```
 kubectl get deployments